“Depression affects your functioning – It’s not just sadness”

 - Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation with or without out specific plan.

 If you start to scan your eye over these symptoms, I think it’s important to remember that these symptoms could be fairly familiar to many of us.
 Before we start self-diagnosing or diagnosing others, these symptoms are fairly common if seen in isolation.
 Some of us may now look back and see that perhaps we were depressed at a point in our lives.
 We could even go further and identify coping skills or support structures we’ve used to helped us through those time – which is all fairly normal.
-The difference it that perhaps it passed over a few days, or passed once a stressor had passed.
-Depression is somewhat different to this.
+The difference is that perhaps it passed over a few days, or passed once a stressor had passed.
+Clinical depression is somewhat different to this.

 Of the symptoms mentioned above, it would be important to look at whether this is having an impact on your functioning.
 For example, if your ability to maintain a job, to maintain functioning relationships and to maintain emotional stability in order to undertake daily tasks is affected; this starts to better capture the picture of depression.
 It is usually at this point where individuals seek help or where others start to signal noticeable changes in them.
 At this stage, you’re not your usual self.

-The way I like to explain it is that, with appropriate treatment, (whichever that appropriate fit is for the individual) – they can build up resilience, coping skills, and self awareness to either reduce the harsh impact of depression or seek support to be proactive in preventing full blown episodes.
+The way I like to explain it is that, with appropriate treatment, (whichever fit is appropriate fit for the individual) – they can build up resilience, coping skills, and self awareness to either reduce the harsh impact of depression or seek support to be proactive in preventing full blown episodes.
 We can also learn to adapt our lifestyles to recognize risk factors and stressors.
 So in my view, MDD need not be forever.
 Labels and diagnoses can be very validating for many in capturing and acknowledging the difficulty they authentically experience.
 But for others, it can feel like a damning target on their back where the stigma becomes too overwhelming.
 The picture below captures what a number of people living with MDD can feel.

 The main feature for me may not be the main feature for you.
 For some it can be more crippling to not sleep and to feel fatigued.
 For others, it may be the emptiness and the struggle with a sense of meaningless of their lives and general human existence.
 Others may struggle more with an overwhelming sense of guilt and feelings of failure that impact on self worth.
 A main feature for others can be ruminating negative thoughts and thoughts of suicide.
 This is why topics such as this are so incredibly complex.
 Depression does not have a face, it is not always visible in the same way.